UMN-EGGL/HorseGeneAnnotation/CONTRIBUTING.md

 # Contributing to HorseGeneAnnotation

-Thank you for your interest in contributing to HorseGeneAnnotation :tada:!
+First of all, **thank you** for your interest in contributing to HorseGeneAnnotation :tada:!

-HorseGeneAnnotation is a gene curation website focused on improving the annotation of genes in non-model and agricultural species -- starting with the horse!
+HorseGeneAnnotation is a community based gene curation website focused on improving the annotation of genes in non-model and agricultural species -- starting with the horse!

 This document is a set of guidelines for contributing to HorseGeneAnnotation on GitHub.